tannercooperIMEG/SkySpark/clients/ICCLOS/README.md

 2. That data is stored as one of 3 SkySpark recs (event, bookings, spaces)

 ## Submeters
+Data from submeters is collected via BACnet from the meters themselves, or from Metasys.
+We are collecting data for the following utilities:

+- Electricity
+- Chilled Water
+- Steam
+- Gas (not yet at ICCLOS)

 # ICCLOS EVENT USAGE CALCULATION PROCESS